loganmarchione/loganmarchione.com/content/posts/2023/index.md

 - Remove the microSD card before opening the case (otherwise you'll break your card)
 - Put your Steam Deck into [battery storage mode](https://www.ifixit.com/Guide/How+to+Enable+Battery+Storage+Mode/149962) before opening it up (FYI you'll need to plug in the power adapter to get it out of this mode when you're done)
 - Place the Steam Deck screen-down in its case so that you're not putting pressure on the joysticks during the disassembly
-- Don't replace the SSD until you disconnect the battery
+- Don't replace the SSD until you **disconnect the battery**
 - After the battery is disconnected, push the power button a few times to discharge any remaining electricity
 - Don't damage the foil wrap around the SSD, you'll need to reuse it
-- When replacing the screws, turn them counter-clockwise until they click into place, then turn clockwise (this will prevent you from stripping the plastic)
+- When replacing the screws in the plastic back, turn them counter-clockwise until they click into place, then turn clockwise (this will prevent you from stripping the plastic)

+{{< img src="20230117_004.jpeg" alt="steam deck back off" >}}

+{{< img src="20230117_005.jpeg" alt="steam deck back off" >}}

+{{< img src="20230117_006.jpeg" alt="steam deck back off" >}}

 After you're done, you'll have a blank SSD in the Steam Deck, so you'll have to use a different computer to burn the SteamOS [recovery image](https://help.steampowered.com/en/faqs/view/1b71-edf2-eb6d-2bb3) to a USB flash drive, then boot the Steam Deck off the flash drive in order to reinstall SteamOS.

 After that, you should be able to boot your Steam Deck and see the expanded storage.

-IMAGE_GOES_HERE
+A couple more notes:

+- My replacement SSD didn't show up in Steam Deck BIOS (and the eBay seller specifically listed that it wouldn't)
+- When I reinstalled SteamOS, none of the controls worked (face buttons, joysticks, triggers, etc...) except for the touchscreen.
+After an update to the latest SteamOS, everything worked.
+- The update got stuck on "Installing" for 10+ minutes.
+When I forced a power-off and restarted it, a different screen came up and it worked. :man_shrugging:

+## Before/after

+Here is the Steam Deck's 64GB storage (before the upgrade)

+{{< img src="20230117_001.jpg" alt="steam deck 64gb storage" >}}

+Here is the Steam Deck's 512GB storage (after the upgrade)

+{{< img src="20230117_007.jpg" alt="steam deck 512gb storage" >}}

 # Conclusion

-Thanks to Lord Gaben for designing such a powerful product, but also allowing tinkerers to be able to fix and upgrade it without jumping through hoops.
+Thanks to Lord Gaben and Valve for designing such a powerful product, but more importantly, allowing tinkerers to be able to fix and upgrade it without jumping through hoops.
 This is your right to repair in action.

 {{< figure src="/assets/memes/gabe_newell_jesus.jpg" width="50%" alt="gabe newell jesus" attr="Gabe Newell Portrait by freddre" attrlink="https://www.deviantart.com/freddre/art/Gabe-Newell-Portrait-288307422">}}